Holiday inspiration currently loading...

 On the evening of day 18, board the ferry at Lerwick for the overnight crossing to Aberdeen, a perfectly relaxing way to round off your holiday, with breakfast served on-board in the morning to set you up for the homeward journey south.

-This 18-night trip of a lifetime includes stays in Skye, Harris, Lewis, Ullapool, Melvich, Orkney and Shetland.
+This 18-night trip of a lifetime includes stays in Skye, Harris, Lewis, Ullapool, Thurso, Orkney and Shetland.

 Prices based on two adults sharing double or twin en-suite accommodation for 18 nights on a bed and breakfast basis, two of those nights aboard overnight ferry from Orkney to Shetland and from Shetland to Aberdeen.
 Ferry crossing for car and passengers is included from Skye to Harris, from Lewis to Ullapool and from Gills Bay to St Margaret’s Hope in Orkney.
 A guided cruise from Ullapool as part of a small group is also included.

-Though not included, car rental is available from around £30 per day, and we are also happy to assist with any inbound or onward travel you may require – please just ask for details.
+Though not included, car rental is available for a range of vehicles and we are also happy to assist with any inbound or onward travel you may require – please just ask for details.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.